Updated December 2022

-These situations may include abusive home environments, mental illness, or addiction—and lead to criminal behavior and/or dropping out of school.
+These situations may include abusive home environments, mental illness, or addiction—and lead to criminal behaviour and/or dropping out of school.

 Overall, at-risk youth are less likely to transition successfully into adulthood by finishing school, entering the workforce, maintaining good mental health, and becoming contributing members of their communities.
 Their lives are often cut short by suicide and violence, or derailed by incarceration.

 Considering becoming a youth worker after CSW training?
-These are some of the challenges you'll be helping clients face, and the special skillset needed to counsel and support at-risk youth.
+These are some of the challenges you'll be helping clients face and the special skills you'll need to counsel and support at-risk youth.

 Typical challenges faced by at-risk youth

-According to the Mental Health Commission of Canada, an estimated 1.2 million Canadian children and youth are affected by mental illness—and yet less than 20% will receive treatment.
-Depression is the one of the most common mental illnesses among teens.
+According to the Mental Health Commission of Canada, an estimated 1.2 million Canadian children and youth are affected by mental illness—and yet less than 20 per cent will receive treatment.

 Unstable family life

 At-risk youth often experience trauma and conflict at home.
-These issues may stem from domestic violence, addiction, frequent disputes stemming from the child's destructive behavior, or other destabilizing factors.
-These problems often result in the youth running away, or getting kicked out of the home.
+These issues may stem from domestic violence, addiction, frequent disputes stemming from the child's destructive behaviour, or other destabilizing factors.
+These problems often result in the youth running away or getting kicked out of the home.
 Some teens end up homeless and in trouble with law enforcement.

-Yet, without a high school diploma, and a pathway to post-secondary training or employment, at-risk youth are far more likely to continue destructive behaviors, putting themselves and others in danger.
+Yet without a high school diploma and a pathway to post-secondary training or employment, at-risk youth are far more likely to continue destructive behaviours, putting themselves and others in danger.

 Special Skills for Working with At-risk Youth